rstudio/keras3/man-src/k_einsum/2-translated.Rmd

 ops.einsum("...j, j", a, b)
 # array([ 30,  80, 130, 180, 230])
 ```

+@returns
+The calculation based on the Einstein summation convention.

 @param subscripts Specifies the subscripts for summation as comma separated
     list of subscript labels.
 An implicit (classical Einstein